MEET THE TEAM

 His training and real-world experience in the cockpit, in war zones, and now the prestigious Ivy League school have shaped a very professional and impressive man that Military Crashpad is more than honored to have on their team.
 We’re excited to have Tim because he not only brings his skills and talent but he also brings a very warm and inviting personality to the team.
 Tim prides himself on the quality, accuracy, and friendliness that he provides to servicemen and women through Military Crashpad®.

-Meet our most impressive and hardest working members of our team, Arleen Valles.
+Meet our most impressive and hardest-working member of our team, Arleen Valles.
 Arleen joins the Military Crashpad family after 36 years in the finance industry.
 She recently retired from her job as the Director of Finance at New Mexico Tech in Socorro, New Mexico.

 Arleen joined the MC family back in June 2017 and she quickly made an impact by transforming our accounting systems by using the experience she gained from her many years in her previous job.
 Her job as the leader of our accounting department means she handles all bookkeeping, accounts receivable/payable, and handles all tenant billing issues.
 She truly is an amazing person with a great heart and we’re happy to have her on our team.